bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, fadeTo 20%"
   alt="Test, fadeTo 20%." />

-Let&apos;s go over and check it out.
-Press refresh this and click fade to, it fades down but it doesn&apos;t fade all the way down, it fades to 20%.
+<p>Let&apos;s go over and check it out.
+Press refresh this and click fade to,
+it fades down but it doesn&apos;t fade all the way down, it fades to 20%.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 181. fadeto100box click function fadeto 3 mill, 100% (107) ~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">